 And last but certainly not least, the 1st is where you'll find the super-popular Tuileries Christmas Market and Hotel de Ville Christmas Market.

-What Does "1re" Mean?
+What Does "1er" Mean?
 What about "1ère"?

-This is how Parisians (and everyone else in France) abbreviates "1st Arrondissement" ("la premier" in French) - and yes, there's a very short ("1re" or "2e" etc) and a slightly longer ("1ère" or "2ème") way (which you'll less frequently see written as "1ière" or "2ième") to do this and both are used interchangeably.
-Although the longer version is technically incorrect, that doesn't stop people from using it - so you should expect to see both.
+This is how Parisians (and everyone else in France) abbreviates "1st Arrondissement" ("la premier" in French) - and yes, there's a very short ("1er" or "2e" etc) and a slightly longer ("1ère" or "2ème") way (which you'll much less frequently see written as "1ière" or "2ième") to do this and both are used interchangeably.

-However ... older street signs may show the arrondissement number as a Roman numeral - so brush up on those as needed.
+However ... older street signs may show the arrondissement number as a Roman numeral - so if you're feeling fuzzy about whether "IX" means 9 or 11 (or maybe 4 or 6), brush up on those as needed.
+(This really isn't a quiz, but here's the "answer": IX = 9)

 Here's a cheatsheet with arrondissement numbers in English, French (along with Roman numerals), short and longer French abbreviations, and historical names in case you do happen to hear them: